wapiti-scanner/wapiti/README.rst

 Requirements
 ============
-In order to work correctly, Wapiti needs Python 3.x where x is >= 10 (3.10, 3.11)
+In order to work correctly, Wapiti needs Python 3.10 or 3.11

 All Python module dependencies will be installed automatically if you use the setup.py script or `pip install wapiti3`